-a) Conflict with a program, plan, ordinance or policy addressing the circulation system, including transit, roadway, bicycle, and pedestrian facilities? × No. The connecting road, Trona Wildrose Road, is light more than a few vehicles per day to Trona Wildrose Road regular vehicle traffic during operations.
-During operations to the Project will not result in a significant relation to the existing traffic load or capacity of the existing transit, roadway, bicycle, or p nd during the tions, the so rage) by a li t increase in sting road s e construct lar facilit ght vehic traffic th ystem.
-Th ction phas ies will be le for insp at is subs se, and no e remotely pection or tantial in b) Conflict or be inconsistent with CEQA Guidelines § 15064.3(b)? $\boxtimes$ No. The project will not result in an adverse change will (VMT).
-The Project will not significantly increase passe in the region.
-Construction related traffic generally will the Project will be remotely monitored and have mainted during daytime hours.
-The Project is not within one-half stop or high-quality transit corridor.
-The Project will rethis resource. enger vehicl l be light.
-W nance perso f mile of eith e traffic o hen const nnel on-si er an exis r commut ruction is ite as need sting majo ter traffic complete ded or transit c) Substantially increase hazards due to a design feature (e.g., sharp curves or dangerous intersections) or incompatible uses (e.g., farm equipment)? × No. The proposed Project will not result in any design for hazards.
-No changes will occur to public roads, include or dangerous intersections will be added to the existing Project Area.
-Automobiles and trucks will be accommod ng the Tron unpaved acc a Wildros cess road e Road. leading t No curves d) Result in inadequate emergency access? $\boxtimes$ No, the Project is proposed on properties that are direct Trona Wildrose Road and emergency access is and will from, a) Cause a substantial adverse change in the significance of a tribal cultural resource, defined in Public Resources Code section 21074 as either a site, feature, place, cultural landscape that is geographically defined in terms of the size and scope of the landscape, sacred place, or object with cultural value to a California Native American tribe, and that is: i) Listed or eligible for listing in the California Register of Historical Resources, or in a local register of historical resources as defined in Public Resources Code section 5020.1(k), or × No. The Project Area undeveloped and cleared of veg resources.
-The proposed Project does not contain a Register of Historical Resources, or in a local register Public Resource Code section 5020.1(k).
-If any archediscovered on the site, work shall immediately stop, a notified per Chapter 9.52 of the Inyo County Code. resource eligibl er for historical eological or cul e for listi resource tural reso ng in the s as defin ources ar California ied in e ii) A resource determined by the lead agency, in its discretion and supported by substantial evidence, to be significant pursuant to criteria set forth in subdivision (c) of Public Resources Code Section 5024.1.
+a) Conflict with a program, plan, ordinance or policy addressing the circulation system, including transit, roadway, bicycle, and pedestrian facilities?
+No. The connecting road, Trona Wildrose Road, is light more than a few vehicles per day to Trona Wildrose Road regular vehicle traffic during operations.
+During operations to the Project will not result in a significant relation to the existing traffic load or capacity of the existing transit, roadway, bicycle, or p nd during the tions, the so rage) by a li t increase in sting road s e construct lar facilit ght vehice traffic the ystem.
+Th ction phas ies will be le for insp at is subs se, and no e remotely pection or tantial in b) Conflict or be inconsistent with CEQA Guidelines § 15064.3(b)? $\boxtimes$ No. The project will not result in an adverse change with respect to vehicle miles traveled (VMT).
+The Project will not significantly increase passenger vehicle traffic or commuter traffic in the region.
+Construction related traffic generally will be light.
+When construction is complete the Project will be remotely monitored and have maintenance personnel on-site as needed during daytime hours.
+The Project is not within one-half mile of either an existing major transit stop or high-quality transit corridor.
+The Project will result in less than significant impacts to this resource. c) Substantially increase hazards due to a design feature (e.g., sharp curves or dangerous intersections) or incompatible uses (e.g., farm equipment)?
+No. The proposed Project will not result in any design features that increase transportation hazards.
+No changes will occur to public roads, including the Trona Wildrose Road.
+No curves or dangerous intersections will be added to the existing unpaved access road leading to the Project Area.
+Automobiles and trucks will be accommodated in the Project Area. d) Result in inadequate emergency access? $\boxtimes$ No, the Project is proposed on properties that are direct Trona Wildrose Road and emergency access is and will from, a) Cause a substantial adverse change in the significance of a tribal cultural resource, defined in Public Resources Code section 21074 as either a site, feature, place, cultural landscape that is geographically defined in terms of the size and scope of the landscape, sacred place, or object with cultural value to a California Native American tribe, and that is: i) Listed or eligible for listing in the California Register of Historical Resources, or in a local register of historical resources as defined in Public Resources Code section 5020.1(k), or No. The Project Area undeveloped and cleared of vegetation with no known tribal cultural resources.
+The proposed Project does not contain a resource eligible for listing in the California Register of Historical Resources, or in a local register for historical resources as defined in Public Resource Code section 5020.1(k).
+If any archeological or cultural resources are discovered on the site, work shall immediately stop, and Inyo County staff shall be immediately notified per Chapter 9.52 of the Inyo County Code. ii) A resource determined by the lead agency, in its discretion and supported by substantial evidence, to be significant pursuant to criteria set forth in subdivision (c) of Public Resources Code Section 5024.1.
 In applying the criteria set forth in subdivision (c) of Public Resource Code Section 5024.1, the lead agency shall consider the significance of the resource to a California Native American tribe.